1. Home

 9/10

 Another Bugatti to land a spot in our list is the W16 Mistral, the fastest roofless road car ever made.
 In November 2024, a Mistral clocked a verified 282.04mph at the Papenberg test track in Northern Germany.
+However, its best two-way average is 267.9mph set in 2010, which is the speed we're taking for the purposes of this list.

 It’s not the first time we’ve received a car from Bugatti that’ll naturally mould your hair.
 In 2012, Bugatti built the fastest roofless car, the Grand Sport Vitesse, which reached an average top speed of 254.04mph.

 Suitably named after a southerly French wind, the Mistral doesn’t share a single carbon fibre body panel with the Chiron, although it does use the same carbon tub, suspension, brakes, and gearbox.
-To help hit its monstrous top speed is a 1,587bhp engine tune from the Chiron Super Sport.
+To help hit its monstrous top speed is a 1600PS engine tune from the Chiron Super Sport.

 Plans to retire the glorious W16, an engine that had been pushing Bugatti up the top speed ranks since 2005, were well in motion, and the Mistral was the last car to house all 8.0 litres of it.